Change In Perception Leads to Lasting Change

 And he was right.

 Sometimes it only takes a small, quiet moment—a conversation, a new perspective, a random spark—and suddenly, you’re curious again.
 And you’re on the move!
-One foot in front of the other… and suddenly, you’re running a race you never thought you could qualify for.
-You’re starting something you never thought you’d be brave enough to begin.

 So wherever you are right now, in whatever storm or stillness— remember: